myatmyintzuthin/myatmyintzuthin/README.md

 ### _Hi there, I'm Yuzu._ 👋

-- 🔭 I’m currently working as an AI engineer.
+- 🔭 I’m currently working as an AI engineer and a software developer.
-- 🌱 I’m currently learning everything related to AI related projects on Vision and Audio.

 ### _Languages_